Skip to main content

 Arab Club

 The Arab Club aims to provide Arab students at SLU-Madrid with not only a sense of cultural community but also allow them to share and provide insight into the Arab culture to non-Arabs through participation in cultural traditions.
-Members of the Arab Club also work together to organize aid in an effort to help Arab communities in need.
+Members of the Arab Club also organize aid to help Arab communities in need.

 Black Students Organization